fohebert/orenil/README.md

 - [Python 2.7](https://www.python.org/download/releases/2.7/)

 ## Before starting
 Make sure all of the required programs are installed and running well.
-Next, download the genome assembly FASTA file AND the gene feature file (GFF) directly from the [NCBI webpage](ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/001/858/045/GCF_001858045.1_ASM185804v2).
+Next, download the genome assembly FASTA file AND the gene feature file (GFF) directly from the NCBI FTP server:

+(ftp://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/001/858/045/GCF_001858045.1_ASM185804v2)

 Files to download are the following:
 - GCF_001858045.1_ASM185804v2_genomic.fna
 - GCF_001858045.1_ASM185804v2_genomic.gff